BrianSun-UBC/Ad-Reporting-for-Google-Meta/README.md

-# Exporting Facebook Ads data to Google Sheets
+# Exporting Google/Meta Ads data to Google Sheets

 This script was built to export Facebook Ads data to Google Sheets on a recurring basis for use in a dashboard.